The pocket trumpet solves a problem and the Jupiter JTR710 solves that problem better than any other, except one.

 In addition to the beautiful instrument, you also get a mouthpiece and a form-fitted case with a wooden frame.
 It has a gorgeous classic look and offers great protection for your new instrument.

-Jupiter Pocket Pros and Cons
+Jupiter Pocket Trumpet Pros

 If you’ve ever played other mini trumpets, you’ll likely be quite surprised the first time you play this one.
 Most small trumpets do not produce anywhere near the sound of a regular sized instrument, but this one does.